Energy Charter Treaty: Criticism

-The Energy Charter Treaty has come under heavy criticism for being an obstacle to the transition to renewable energy.
+The Energy Charter Treaty has been criticised by some for being an obstacle to the transition to renewable energy.
+Such claims are contested.
 Transnational corporations who have invested in fossil fuel production and nuclear power can sue national governments for loss of profit on their investments as a consequence of the transition to renewable energy.
 Critics argue that the Energy Charter Treaty has a chilling effect on energy-related legislation.
 Russia and Norway refused to ratify the treaty, and Italy left in 2016, over environmental concerns about ECT.
 For example, the German energy company RWE has sued the Dutch government for €1.4 billion in compensation for the phasing out of coal power plants.
 In October 2020, the European Parliament voted to end fossil fuel protection under the ECT.

 In late-2022, the European Commission was seeking to clarify that the ECT does not apply within the European Union.
 The Commission says "the risk of legal conflict is such as to render an international agreement incompatible with EU law" and adds that EU [member] states should thus "confirm that the ECT does not apply, and has never applied to intra-EU relations".

 A joint investigation by The Guardian, the Transnational Institute, and Berlin-based Powershift, made public in mid-November 2022, revealed opaque proceedings, inadequate controls on conflicts of interest for key personnel, including arbitrators, and potential bias in favor of fossil fuel interests.